mytardis/mytardis-the-hard-way/tutorials/ubuntu-16.04-single-vm.md

 ```

 ## That's it
-We now have a fully functional basic version of MyTardis.
+We should now have a fully functional basic version of MyTardis.

 ### TODO